BrianHicks/brianthicks.com/content/post/sets-filter.md

         set
 ```

-In this, we're just inserting the item into a new set if the comparator function returns `True`, otherwise we'll skip adding it and just return the accumulator value.
+We're inserting the item into a new set if the comparator function returns `True`, otherwise we'll skip adding it and return the accumulator value.
 Easy enough!

 We could also implement this in reverse: we'd start with the accumulator as our initial value and [use `remove`]({{< ref "post/sets-union-remove.md" >}}) if the comparator function didn't match.
-Both approaches are equally valid, but one is probably faster.
-If we were doing a real implementation we would want to benchmark.
+Both approaches work, but in the real world we would benchmark this before committing to one or the other.

 So how do we use `filter`?
 Say we had a set with the numbers 1 through 10: